AmazingAng/WTF-Solidity/Languages/en/04_Return_en/readme.md

 # WTF Solidity Tutorial: 4.
-Function output (return/returns)
+Function Output (return/returns)

 Recently, I have been relearning Solidity, consolidating the finer details, and also writing a "WTF Solidity Tutorial" for newbies to learn.
 Lectures are updated 1~3 times weekly.